01 of 14

 - Design: Small-scale prints or even solids work best for this ornament.
 Large-scale images will get lost and may even create an odd-looking design when you're finished.

-- Number of Fabrics: We used a different fabric for each layer of the ornament, but you could choose to use the same fabric for the first and third layer or even use the same fabric for all layers.
-We don't suggest using more than three different fabrics or the design of the ornament will get lost.
+- Number of Fabrics: We used a different fabric for each layer of the ornament, but you could choose to use the same fabric for the first and third layers or even use the same fabric for all layers.
+We don't suggest using more than three different fabrics or you won't get the star shape for the ornament.

 04 of 14

 Cut your fabrics into 2-1/2 inch squares.
 Here's how many you'll need for each color:

 Keep in mind that what order you put your fabrics on the ornament will also change the look.
 Place them next to each other to see which ones work best as the different layers.Continue to 5 of 14 below.

 05 of 14

 Before you attach the first square of fabric, you need to find the center of the fabric square.
 To do this, simply fold and crease the fabric in half one way, and then the other way.
 The point where the creases cross is the exact center of the fabric.

 Put a pin through the wrong side (back side) of the fabric and pin it into the Styrofoam ball.
 The right side will be against the ball now.